-Capital gains above the annual exemption of £3,000 are taxed according to an individual's tax bracket.
-The rate of capital gains tax payable is as follows:
+Capital gains above the annual exemption of £6,000 are taxed according to an individual's tax bracket at the following rates.
+For the tax year 2024 to 2025 and subsequent tax years the AEA will be permanently fixed at £3,000.

-Non-Taxpayer and Basic Rate Taxpayer: 18% (assuming total taxable income and gains do not exceed £37,700)
+Non-Taxpayer and Basic Rate Taxpayer

+10% (assuming total taxable income and gains do not exceed £37,700)

-Higher Rate Taxpayer and Additional Rate Taxpayer: 24%
+Higher Rate Taxpayer and Additional Rate Taxpayer 20%